As an Amazon Associate BE Family Travel earns from qualifying purchases. Learn More

 Most airlines will allow parents to gate check bulky baby gear, like strollers and car seats, at no additional charge.
 Request a gate check tag from the airline attendant at the gate.
 Use a stroller gate check bag and a car seat travel bag to cover and protect your baby gear from dirt and damage.

-Check with your airline before your flight regarding their gate check policy.
+Check with your airline before your flight regarding their gate-check policy.
+Read this post about what to consider before you travel with a car seat.

 It’s time to begin flying with a toddler